MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 1. The fields and their values are explained below:

-    1. The **Calculation profile name** is used for identifying the calculation profile in the list.
+    -  The **Calculation profile name** is used for identifying the calculation profile in the list.
-    1. The **Emission source** is used to identify which activity data type should be used in the calculation.
+    -  The **Emission source** is used to identify which activity data type should be used in the calculation.
-    1. The **Activity data to include filter** is used to filter activity data to a specific subset of the activity data type.
+    -  The **Activity data to include filter** is used to filter activity data to a specific subset of the activity data type.

         To create the filter perform the following steps:

-        1. Select **Add-\>Add row**
+        1. Select **Add -> Add row**

         ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image062.png)

-        2. In the “Select a field” dropdown, choose “**Organizational Unit**”
+        1. In the “Select a field” dropdown, choose “**Organizational Unit**”

         ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image063.png)

-        3. In the “Value” dropdown, choose “**Wide World Importers (Organizational unit)**”
+        1. In the “Value” dropdown, choose “**Wide World Importers (Organizational unit)**”

         ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image064.png)

-        4. Select **Add-\>Add row** again
+        1. Select **Add -> Add row** again

         ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image065.png)

-        5. In the “Select a field” dropdown, choose “**Quantity unit**”
+        1. In the **Select a field** dropdown, choose **Quantity unit**

         ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image066.png)

-        6. In the “Value” dropdown, choose “**mile**”
+        1. In the **Value** dropdown, choose **mile**

         ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image067.png)

     1. The **Calculation model** is used to identify which calculation model should be used for the calculation. **Be sure to choose the Calculation model from the dropdown list.**

-    1.  “**Automatically run this calculation when data is refreshed**” is used to automatically trigger calculations when the matching activity data is refreshed.
+    1.  **Automatically run this calculation when data is refreshed** is used to automatically trigger calculations when the matching activity data is refreshed.

-    1. The form should resemble the image below, Select “**Next**”
+    1. The form should resemble the image below, Select **Next**

         >[!NOTE] **Note**: Choose the Calculation model from the dropdown list

         ![Graphical user interface Description automatically generated with medium confidence](./Images/Lab03/L03_image068.png)

-    On the “Preview” page of the New calculation profile wizard you will see the emissions calculated for the first row of data that matches your Activity data to include filter. **In this scenario, the values seen in the preview may be different than the image below.**
+    On the **Preview** page of the New calculation profile wizard you will see the emissions calculated for the first row of data that matches your Activity data to include filter.

     These values were determined by converting the miles driven to kWh: (7484.724 / 100) \* 49 = 3667.515 kWh